Action on Plastics

 In the war on plastic waste, we are taking actions to reduce our reliance on plastics and to eliminate single-use plastics.

-- By introducing canned and glass alternatives as well as draught products across the Garden, the sale of single-use plastic water bottles has been significantly reduced.
+- By introducing canned and glass alternatives as well as draught products at the Edinburgh Garden, the sale of single-use plastic water bottles has been significantly reduced.
 All single-use plastic bottles will be removed from sale as soon as the water fountains are operational.

 - Takeaway cups and water bottles are reusable and visitors are encouraged to do so.